Blog: Words For Thought

 Rite is a word that has been with us for hundreds of years.
 Rite started in Latin and came through Middle English before arriving here.
 It is a synonym or a truncation of the word ritual.
 It can mean a ceremony that is religious or social in nature.
 Saluting the flag and saying the pledge of allegiance is one example of a social rite or ritual.

 Write is a word many of us are deeply familiar with.
-Many make a living by writing.
-With a Germanic and Old English background; to write, at its basic, means to put down on paper with an instrument such as pen or pencil marks such as letters, words, or symbols.
+Many make a living by writing and many more want to.
+With a Germanic and Old English background; the most basic definition of “to write” means to put down marks, such as letters, words, or symbols on paper, with an instrument such as a pen or pencil.

 We can write a letter or a book, a check or a song, a manual or a play.
 We can also underwrite an insurance policy.
 We can also cause a computer to write data in a specific location.
 This word has many different uses, unlike the previous word.

 Right is a powerhouse word!
 It has traveled to us from Germanic roots, Old English and Latin.
 A very long-lived and widely used word for many centuries.
-It has many uses also, noun, verb, adverb, adjective, an exclamation and filler.
+It can function as a, noun, verb, adverb, adjective, an exclamation and filler word.
 It can mean correct, proper, justified, right hand or side, political, and in British English it can mean complete or absolute.
-It can be the opposite of wrong, very, immediately, giving directions as in turn right at the bank.
+It can be the opposite of wrong.
+It can also mean very, immediately, giving directions as in turn right at the bank.
 It can mean to repair, rectify or provide reparations.
 It can be used to show agreement or invite agreement, and it can be a filler word in conversation.

 There they are, four words with identical sounds.
-If you use the wrong word the reader might think they hit an unseen bump while driving/reading and lose the reading momentum you worked so hard to build.
+If you use the wrong word the reader might think they hit an unseen bump while reading and lose the reading momentum you worked so hard to build.
 Use every tool available to prevent that from happening, do not give your readers a reason to close your story.
-Use Word Refiner, beta readers, critique partners, proofreaders and editors to ensure that your work is error free and as smooth as possible.
+Use beta readers, critique partners, proofreaders, such as myself, and editors to ensure that your work is error free and as smooth as possible.

 Thanks for stopping by, I hope you enjoyed this issue of Homophones Hurt Your Writing on Words For Thought.
 Follow me on twitter: @wordrefiner, for more alerts about hazardous homophones search for #HomophonesHurtYourWriting or #TyposHurtYourWriting on Twitter.